mgeeky/RedWarden/README.md

 * support dynamic certificate generation for HTTPS intercept

 This script works on Python 2.7.
-You need to install OpenSSL to use as a HTTPS proxy.
+You need to install OpenSSL to intercept HTTPS connections.

 ## Usage